 I also found that a 20 ounce can of crushed pineapple – little too much pineapple.
 So I used a small eight ounce can of crushed pineapple plus three pineapple slices which I chopped up and added to the little can.
-There’s a reason why this salad’s named Carrot Raisin and not Pineapple Carrot Raisin.
+But you could definitely not add the three pineapple slices.

 While I remember my cute little Chick-fil-A bowl with a little juice at the bottom, I knew I wanted to have just the right amount of pineapple juice in my salad.
 I drained the pineapple has must as possible (pressing it in a fine mesh strainer).
 The next thing I did was mix the mayonnaise, sugar and almost all the pineapple juice together and set it aside.
 I placed the carrots, raisins, and pineapple in large bowl and tossed them a little.
 I poured the dressing over the carrots and continued mixing everything together.
 I even ended up adding the last of the pineapple juice so the salad would stay juicy.

 Even at room temperature, this recipe tasted just like Chick-fil-A’s.
 Once the salad was chilled, it was out of this world!